-Eva Škufca is a partner of the Schoenherr Ljubljana office, and is in charge of the office's competition and EU matters.
-She has represented diverse clients in front of the Slovenian Competition Authority, and works as a counsel in cases in front of the European Commission and the European courts.
-She also acts as a representative in civil cases for damages arising out of anti-competitive conduct.
-Eva has broad experience in various sectors, most notably having recently advised in the TMT, energy and retail sectors.
+Eva Škufca is Schoenherr's Ljubljana co-managing partner and heads the office's EU & Competition and IP departments.
+She has represented diverse clients in front of the Slovenian Competition Authority, works as a counsel in cases in front of the European Commission as well as acting as a representative in civil cases for damages arising out of anti-competitive conduct.
+She has broad experience in various sectors, most notably having recently advised in the TMT, energy and retail sectors.
 She is the lead counsel in various (national and EU) state aid cases relating to restructurings and/or sales of publicly owned companies, and also advises on state aid issues arising from infrastructure projects.
-Having a broad background in EU law, she has also advised numerous foreign clients on the implementation of EU rules to Slovenian legislation.
-Eva holds degrees from the University of Ljubljana (univ. dipl. iur) and the London School of Economics (LL.M.).
+Eva holds degrees from the University of Ljubljana and the London School of Economics (LL.M.).
+She is the author of numerous contributions on Slovenian competition law and also gives lectures on competition and state aid matters at the University of Ljubljana Law School.